dfinity/portal/docs/developer-docs/integrations/bitcoin/local-development.md

 Now that you have a local Bitcoin network, you're ready to start developing and locally testing your Bitcoin dapps.

-For the next steps, we'll be leveraging the example project in the [examples repo](https://github.com/dfinity/examples) to showcase some of the key concepts.
+For the next steps,you'll be leveraging the example project in the [examples repo](https://github.com/dfinity/examples) to showcase some of the key concepts.
 Let's clone it and explore what it's like to deploy a Bitcoin dapp locally.